 If you or your Group have more information or photos to add to our archives, please scroll down the page and complete the form.

-Although Barnet Borough Scout District was only formed in 2008, Scouting begun here 100 years earlier.
+Although Barnet Borough Scout District was only formed in 2008, Scouting began here 100 years earlier.

 There were three Districts that came together to form Barnet Borough District: Barnet; Hendon & Edgware; and Finchley, Friern Barnet & Golders Green.

-You can click here for a more detailed history of Scouting in Edgware.
+Click below for a more detailed history of Scouting in:

-If you’d like to produce something for the other former Districts please get in touch.
+If you’d like to produce or contribute something for any of the old Districts please get in touch.

 The Finchley Scouts were specially selected by headquarters to give a display of their work at South Kensington in connection with an entertainment and ball, to the junior branch of the Navy League.